 wallet get duo-pam yourcomputer.stanford.edu [duo] ikey = aq1sw2de3fr4gt5hy6ju7ki8lo9 skey = 1qaz2wsx3edc4rfv5tgb6yhn7ujm8ik host = api-123456789.duosecurity.com

-- To request the API keys and Duo API hostname, submit a Help ticket and provide the hostname(s) of the systems to secure with Duo.
+- If you cannot generate the keys and hostname yourself, request the API keys and Duo API hostname by submitting a Help request and provide the hostname(s) of the systems to secure with Duo.
 You will receive a response with the keys and URL needed to complete the installation.